graph-massivizer/graph-optimizer/TESTING.md

     }
 ]
 ```
-The BGO name should match the name of the BGO folder in the `models` directory.
-The dependencies should be specified as a list of BGO id's that the current BGO depends on.

 ### Step 3: Specify hardware configuration
 Provide the hardware configuration in JSON format.
 This configuration should list all unique available hosts in the data center, including details about CPUs and, if applicable, GPUs.
 An example is given below: